cspray/websocket-commands/README.md

 ## Roadmap

-The **1.x** releases of this project are intended to slidify the API while several Amp packages are going their Release Candidate phase.
+The **1.x** releases of this project are intended to solidify the API while several Amp packages are going their Release Candidate phase.
 Once those dependent libraries have stable versions released the **2.0** release development will start.
 The exact features for the initial 2.0 release are detailed in the [Release 2.0 Project]